alii/alistair-blog/posts/typescript-introduction.md

 Now, this is perfectly fine as long as we always pass this function two numbers, but what if we passed it a string instead?

 If we did `add("Hello", 2)`, it would return `"Hello2"`.
 This is because JavaScript, under the hood, coerces the type of "2" to become a string so that it can be concatenated to the end of `"Hello"`.
-Phew, tha was a mouthful.
+Phew, that was a mouthful.

 The issue here is that this function is only meant to add two numbers together, yet we are able to pass other types of variables, and even worse, it "works."